Orange-OpenSource/ods-ios/docs/modules/about.md

 #### Use the feature

 The _about module_ exposes a feature allowing the final users to get the available apps they can use.
-This feature is based on the _Apps Plus_ backend which provides a JSON file with list of apps and sections of apps.
+This feature is based today only on the Orange proprietary _Apps Plus_ backend which provides a JSON file with list of apps and sections of apps.
 This service today is based on a simple URL containing both a lang parameter and an API key.
 **This API key will define the type of data returned by the backend ;  maybe you should have your own API key which matches the suotable filters to get only a subgroup of apps.**